hot3eed/hot3eed.github.io/_posts/2020-06-18-snap_p1_obfuscations.md

 br        x8
 {% endhighlight %}

 See the first two instructions.
 Why would they compare `x8` with `0xb` right after storing `0x3` in it?
 Opaque predicates<sup>[1]</sup>.
 The `csel` condition will always be false, but that doesn't matter, because as far as the disassembler is concerned, this is a condition, and conditions need to be evaluated at runtime.
 Replace every single jump (including legit conditions) with a similar block, and you've completely destroyed the CFG for any modern disassembler.
 Now Ghidra/IDA would be happy to display what it thinks is a small function with a tail call, which is in fact a huge function.
 I'll give Ghidra that it's able to calculate the address in `br x8` but only for the first block (because that's where it thinks the function ends).
-Now that's a plugin idea: use emulation to calculate all the addresses in indirect branches with opaque predicates, which would require an emulation.
+Now that's a plugin idea: use emulation to calculate all the addresses in indirect branches with opaque predicates.
 I actually worked for a bit on implementing this but then that's not even half the battle for this binary.

 ### Bogus instructions AKA dead code
 Every few blocks you'll find a block that loads a global constant, does some complex-looking operations on it, then just discards it and branches to somewhere else.
 Those are just there to confuse you and are easily detectible once you see them for a couple of times, so it's not much of a hindrance.